Computations by fly-automata beyond monadic second-order logic: Implementation

-The system AUTOGRAPH, written in LISP (and presented in the conference paper [BCID13a]) is intended for verifications of graph properties and computations of functions on graphs.\ Its main parts are as follows.
+The system AUTOGRAPH\footnote{See http://dept-info.labri.u-bordeaux.fr/\symbol{126}idurand/autograph}, written in LISP (and presented in the conference paper \cite{BCID13a}) is intended for verifications of graph properties and computations of functions on graphs.\ Its main parts are as follows.